- Oops!Something went wrong.Please try again later.

 In the past month, investors have witnessed a downward trend in fresh estimates.

-Currently, Essex Property Trust has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Essex Property Trust has an average Growth Score of C, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of D. If you aren't focused on one strategy, this score is the one you should be interested in.